Mtey70/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display lines containing the pattern “root” and 3 lines after them Display all the lines in the file /etc/passwd that do not contain the pattern “bin Letters only please
-Replace all characters A and c from input to Z and e respectively
+Replace all characters A and c from input to Z and e respectively Create a script that removes all letters c and C from input.